All of us have at some point deployed our applications to cloud providers, we may have come across the term “health checks”.

 Previously, we would have to develop a controller and a route in order to give a health check end point.

-With the latest changes, we can use the default health check controller provided by Rails.
+With the latest changes, we can use the default health check controller provided by Rails in version 7.1.

 This default health check controller is available at

 /up to check whether the app is running.